mboyea/nixflymc/README.md

 ### TODO

-- Configure nixflymc.nix to require https://github.com/Infinidoge/nix-minecraft
+- Set the default configuration of the Nix server (particularly eula=true)
-- Configure nixflymc.nix to start a minecraft server
+- Test server is accessible through fly.io host
-- Test that Minecraft works
+- Test that the server actually shuts off after 60s
 - Configure fly.io to maintain persitant storage in the minecraft worldfile directory

 ### References